What is the cost of KAP treatment?

 What is your Cancellation Policy?

 Our medical and clinical staff are only on site for scheduled services, and it is often impossible to coordinate a new appointment in less than 48 hours should an existing appointment be cancelled.
-Therefore, we implement a 48-Hour Late Cancellation policy which states that if an appointment is cancelled by a client with less than 48-hours notice, the client will be charged the full session fee, including evaluation fees.
+Therefore, we implement a 48-Hour Late Cancellation policy which states that if an appointment is cancelled by a client with less than 48-hours’ notice, the client will be charged the full session fee, including evaluation fees.
+This policy also applies to services included in the 3 and 6 session package options.

 This policy is not intended as a punishment of any kind, but rather a means to encourage clients to maintain focus on their ketamine treatments.
 This policy also allows Cathexis Psychedelics to honor the professionalism of our medical and clinical team by ensuring they are compensated for the time they set aside in dedication to their clients.